oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment checkout link due to status update email | String | The email address where the payment checkout link will be sent to settlement_time | String | The timestamp indiciating when the transaction is updated or expected to be updated to account statement (Only available once status of the payment link is SUCCESS) settlement_status | String | The status of the settlement (Only available once status of the payment link is SUCCESS)
+is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment checkout link due to status update email | String | The email address where the payment checkout link will be sent to settlement_time | String | The timestamp indicating when the fund will be settled to partner’s account statement (Only available once status of the payment link is SUCCESS) settlement_status | String | The status of the settlement (Only available once status of the payment link is SUCCESS)

 ## API Delete